jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/devsecops-concept/index.md

   this way they can fix them
   before the security team reviews the scan results.

-- **Collaboration:**
-  Encouraging prompt communication
-  and making it possible for the entire project team to find out where the vulnerabilities are in the code, who introduced them, what's been done about them and their remediation status.

 - **Automation:**
   Successfully integrating security into the CI/CD pipelines, so that every change in the code is automatically scanned,